MediaBot User Guide

 - Library Management - Create and organize libraries for different media types

-- Media Playback - Built-in players for videos and music
+- Media Playback - Built-in players for videos and music with resume and shuffle support

 - Playlists - Create and manage playlists for your media